shihwesley/SubscriptionSplitter/README.md

   <p>  Furthermore, our credential system ensures our users that the people whom they're sharing
 subscriptions with are trustworthy and not frauds.
 Users are reviewed on a scale similar to yelp;
 if a user is unreliable or doesn't pay, then they will get a low review.
 You wouldn't eat at a restaraunt with 1 star, would you?
-Why share a subscription with someone whose rating is low, either? </p>
+Why share a subscription with someone whose rating is low, either?
+Our app gleams by making the subscription sharing process a seamless one for all parties involved. </p>